Certifications / Microsoft

 5. Notification and Time Management Features in Teams and Viva Insights

 Microsoft has always been big on serving those with disabilities.
-Heck, the Xbox division spends millions on creating controllers for those with disabilities with a massive loss in return — in efforts to be more inclusive.
+The Xbox division spends millions on creating controllers for those with disabilities with a massive loss in return — in efforts to be more inclusive.

 Microsoft extends those concerns to apps like Microsoft 365, too.
-This time, Microsoft is creating features in Teams and Viva Insights to help people with autism, ADHD, and dyslexia control how and when they are interrupted to receive and learn new content and digest new content.
+This time, Microsoft is creating features in Teams and Viva Insights to help people with autism, ADHD, and dyslexia control how and when they are interrupted to receive, learn, and digest new content.

 As someone with ADHD who is routinely portrayed as rude because I keep notifications turned off on devices, I fully appreciate these new features.
 A poorly timed notification can disrupt my workflow for more than 40 minutes at a shot.